vu3th/vue-dapp/README.md

 ## Quick Start

 - If you're using [Vite](https://vitejs.dev/), please check out [Using Vite](https://vue-dapp-docs.netlify.app/using-vite.html) for more details on environment settings.
-- Use [vue3-dapp-starter](https://github.com/chnejohnson/vue3-dapp-starter) for a fast startup.
+- Take a look at [vue3-dapp-starter](https://github.com/chnejohnson/vue3-dapp-starter) for a fast startup.

 Step 1. add plugin to your app: